 We believe in the same organization that existed in the Primitive Church, namely, apostles, prophets, pastors, teachers, evangelists, and so forth. -Sixth Article of Faith

 The Fellowship is a movement, not a church or denomination.
 We are a nondenominational part of the Latter Day Saint movement, or Mormonism.
 The family is the first layer.
 Because all that are called may hold the keys of the priesthood, the father and/or mother may be the spiritual leader in the home.
 This is for them to workout through prayer and revelation.
 The same is true for same-sex couples.
-And, in polygamous or polyandrous relationship, it is recommended the decision be put to a vote.
+And, in polygamous relationships, it is recommended the decision be put to a vote.

 We advise groups of congregations be led by a Council of Evangelists, made of members of each congregation and lead by a Patriarch and a Matriarch.
 In new areas, members of the Seventy in the Fellowship can assist those trying to organize, but it is the sustaining vote of the members of each church to determine local leadership.
 Evangelists travel between Congregations, preaching and laboring as needed.